The World of Yesterday: Summary

-Zweig admits that as a young man, he had not recognized the coming danger of the Nazis, who started organizing and agitating in Austria in the 1920s.
-Zweig was a committed pacifist but hated politics and shunned political engagement.
-He shows some reluctance to analyze Nazism as a political ideology; he regards it as the rule of one particularly evil man, Hitler.
-Nevertheless, Zweig was struck that the Berghof, Hitler's mountain residence in Berchtesgaden, an area of early Nazi activity, was just across the valley from his own house outside Salzburg.
-Zweig believed strongly in Europeanism against nationalism.

-Zweig had told his publisher that his books would be banned as soon as the Reichstag was burnt down—something he had not believed possible.
-He then describes the progressive censorship that descended on his opera Die schweigsame Frau, even as he witnessed the artistic power of his co-worker, the composer Richard Strauss.
-Due to Zweig's politically neutral writings and Strauss' unrivaled fame in Germany, it was impossible to censor the opera.
-After reading Zweig's libretto, Hitler himself exceptionally authorized the performance and attended it in person.
-However, after the Gestapo intercepted a letter from Strauss about his principles as President of the Reich Music Chamber, the opera was censored, and Strauss was forced to give up his position.

-During these first troubles, Zweig went to France, then to England, where he undertook the biography of Marie Stuart, noting the need for an objective and accurate work.
-Once completed, he returned to Salzburg, where he realized the critical situation of his country: even with shootings breaking out daily in the streets, foreign newspapers were better informed than he was about the Austrian situation.
-He chooses to flee to London when the police forcibly search his residence, a previously unthinkable violation of civil liberties.
+Zweig states no witness to significant changes can recognize them at their beginnings.
+He had not recognized the coming danger of the Nazis, who started organizing and agitating in Austria in the 1920s.
+Zweig was a committed pacifist, but hated politics and shunned political engagement.
+However, he is struck that the Berghof, Hitler's mountain residence in Berchtesgaden, an area of early Nazi activity, was just across the valley from his own house outside Salzburg.
+Zweig had told his publisher that his books would be banned as soon as the Reichstag was burnt down—something he once believed was impossible.
+He then describes the progressive censorship that descended on his opera Die schweigsame Frau as he witnessed the artistic power of his composer and collaborator Richard Strauss.
+During these first troubles, Zweig went to France, then to England, where he undertook the biography of Mary, Queen of Scots, noting the need for an objective and accurate work.
+Once completed, he returned to Salzburg, where he realized the critical situation of his country: even with shootings breaking out daily in the streets, foreign newspapers were better informed than he was.
+Zweig chooses to flee to London when the police forcibly search his residence, a previously unthinkable violation of civil liberties.